mlearnfab/pyweb/_sources/faq.md

 **Q.** *What is Python for Absolute Beginners?*

-**A.** *Python for Absolute Beginners* is a free online proram designed for busy professionals who want to learn programming quickly and efficiently.
+**A.** *Python for Absolute Beginners* is a free online program designed for busy professionals who want to learn programming quickly and efficiently.
 Unlike most offerings, the course combines self-paced material with live interactive sessions.
 The course design is based on principles of active learning.
 Our goal is to teach you computation skills and the power of abstract thinking, not simply coding.

 ---